Lewis Hudson

-Lewis Hudson is a New Zealand rugby league player who represented New Zealand (Heritage № 552).
+Lewis Hudson is a New Zealand rugby league player who represented New Zealand.

 Playing career

 Hudson played for the Linwood Keas (from Linwood, Christchurch) in the Canterbury Rugby League competition, and Warrington.
 He amassed 1458 points for Linwood Keas over thirteen seasons with the club between 1974 and 1986.
 He also represented Canterbury between 1975 and 1983, scoring 190 points for his district.

 He played three test matches for New Zealand between 1979 and 1982.